Which Hollywood Walking Tour is Best?

 - Duration: 75 minutes

-- Live guides use personal audio system to help you hear the tour
+- Live guides use an audio system to help you hear the tour.

 Hollywood Blvd.
 Walking Tour